 Types of Counselling

-At its core is a belief in the importance of the therapeutic relationship which is based on acceptance, empathy and understanding.
-Also central to this model is an understanding of the unconscious processes which underlie psychological difficulties.
+At the core of her work is Christine’s belief in the importance of the therapeutic relationship which is based on acceptance, empathy and understanding.
+Also central is her understanding of the unconscious processes which underlie psychological difficulties.
 One of the main ideas in psychodynamic therapies is that we tend to bury painful experiences (“out of sight out of mind”).
 But difficulties from the past can affect the way we feel and behave in the present.

 One client once described the process as being “like looking in a mirror and understanding myself for the first time”.

-The intended outcomes of DIT are symptom relief, an increased capacity to cope with interpersonal relationships, a greater understanding of self and other, a greater capacity for self-reflection and more freedom of choice.
+The intended outcomes of counselling are an increased capacity to cope with interpersonal relationships, a greater understanding of self and others, and a greater capacity for self-reflection.

-CBT offers effective techniques to enable the individual to begin to recognise the blind-spots in their day to day thoughts that bring about emotional upsets.
-Because the central psychological problem is concerned with their conscious thought processes or cognitions, this type of counselling is often call Cognitive Therapy.
+CBT offers effective techniques to enable you to begin to recognise the blind-spots in your day to day thoughts that bring about emotional upsets.

-When thinking processes are adapted to be more helpful, behavioural change is often achieved, and the individual finds themselves with healthier emotional functioning i.e. they feel happier!
+When thinking processes are adapted to be more helpful, behavioural change is often achieved.
+People find themselves with healthier emotional functioning i.e. they feel happier!